jbcodeforce/ML-studies/docs/genAI/rag.md

 1. **Indexing** a batch processing to ingest documents and data from a source and indexing them.
 During processing semantic search is used to retrieve relevant documents from the index.
 Indexing supports loading the documents, splitting large documents into smaller chunks.
 Chunks help to stay within the LLM's context window.
 Indexing includes storage of the documents and index of the splits.

-  * [Simple indexing code from a blog content](https://github.com/jbcodeforce/ML-studies/blob/7a9d7b86fac629e01ad65bc390b2c7e83d019da5/llm-langchain/openAI/build_agent_domain_rag.py#L17-L43) using LangChain RecursiveCharacterTextSplitter and Chroma DB for vector store and retriever.
+  * [Simple indexing code from a blog content (build_agent_domain_rag.py)](https://github.com/jbcodeforce/ML-studies/blob/7a9d7b86fac629e01ad65bc390b2c7e83d019da5/llm-langchain/openAI/build_agent_domain_rag.py#L17-L43) using LangChain RecursiveCharacterTextSplitter and Chroma DB for vector store and retriever.

 1. **Retrieval**: retrieves the relevant data (splits) from the index, then passes that to the model as part of the context.
 1. **Generation**: generate the response in plain natural language.

 This process is supported by tools for documents ingestion, splitting, embedding, indexing, retrieval and integration with the real time conversation flow.
-From the simple query text  the process needs to do query construction, translation, and LLM calling.
+From the simple query text, the process needs to do query construction, translation, and LLM calling.
 The following diagram illustrates a classical a natural conversation application with RAG architecture:

 ![](./diagrams/rag.drawio.png)